 An entrance view from the 1970 opening of "Come One, Come All."
 Thanks to Jay Allen Sanford for the photo.

 The Pussycat's lobby, gold flecked mirrors and all.
 Photo: Jay Allen Sanford

 A view with Buca di Beppo in the building.
-A floor was added on the top during the rebuild.
+Two floors were added on the top during the rebuild.
 Photo: Google Maps - 2011

 More Information: See the Cinema Treasures page on the Hitching Post for speculation about the Pussycat.
 This building, despite some comments on that page, was not the location of the Hitching Post Theatre.
 That one was at 1448 4th St.